peterorum/persist-test/readme.md

 * See src/styles/global-styles.js

-* Also includes persisting redux which uses immer.
+* Also includes persisting a redux store which uses immer.